President Trump Condemns Anti-Semitism: 'It Has to Stop'

 Jonathan Ernst / Reuters

-The museum includes an exhibit about Carson’s humble beginnings in Detroit to his rise as a neurosurgeon and eventual Republican presidential candidate.
+The museum, which this month reached a milestone of 1 million visitors since opening in September, includes an exhibit about Carson’s humble beginnings in Detroit to his rise as a neurosurgeon and eventual Republican presidential candidate.

-Trump later told reporters he plans to visit the Holocaust Museum and that it’s “very important to me.”
+Trump later told reporters that he plans to visit the Holocaust Museum and going is “very important to me.”

 Related: